evanx/refetcher/README.md

 const options = {timeout: config.fetchTimeout};
 const res = await fetch(hashes.url, options);
 ```
+where we use the `node-fetch` package for the HTTP request.

-If `200` response, then the response text is set in Redis, and the `id` pushed to `:res:q` i.e. for notication that the response is ready for that `id`
+If an OK `200` HTTP response, then the response text is set in Redis, and the `id` pushed to `:res:q` i.e. for notication that the response is ready for that `id`
 ```javascript
 if (res.status === 200) {
     const text = await res.text();